Home | Category: Ice Age Animals / Ice Age Animals

 frozen mammoth in Siberia

-Similar in size and features to Asian elephants, except with more hair, adult woolly mammoths were approximately three meters (10 feet) tall and weighed about 5450 kilograms (six tons.
+Mammoths stood as tall as four meters (14 feet) at the shoulder.
+They had short tails, sloping backs and tusks that curved outward, then inward, They mostly grazed on grasses and had ridged teeth that were good for grinding.
+Similar in size and features to Asian elephants, except with more hair, adult woolly mammoths averaged approximately three meters (10 feet) tall and weighed about 5,450 kilograms (six tons.
 Newborns weighed approximately 90 kilograms (200 pounds) at birth.
 [Source: extinct-animals-facts.com]

 The long prominent tusks of the woolly mammoth could reach up to 4.5 meters (15 feet) in length long.
 It has been theorized that they would have been used for pushing away ice and snow to get food as well as for fighting and defending.
 Similar to the rings on a tree, scientists can determine the age and health of a woolly mammoth by the rings on its tusks.
 Woolly mammoth calves had tusks, which contain information about what the animals ate.
 By examining calf tusks scientists determined that mammoths nursed with their mothers for at least five years.